alberto-cardini/PPM_Photo_Editor/README.md

 # PPM Photo editor

-The primary objective of this project is to create a set of classes able to perform essential image editing such as kernel image processing.
+The primary objective of this project is to create a Terminal app able to perform essential image editing such as kernel image processing.
 This project will also serve as a 101 course for me to understanding image processing algorithms and developing skills in software development, particularly in handling graphical data.

 ## Restrictions on Image format